sst/sst/www/docs/environment-variables.md

 npx sst secrets list --stage prod
 ```

+---

 ### How it works

 Behind the scenes, secrets are stored as [AWS SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) Parameters in your AWS account.
 When you run:

 ```bash
 npx sst secrets set STRIPE_KEY sk_test_abc123
 ```

 An SSM parameter of the type `SecureString` is created with the name `/sst/{appName}/{stageName}/secrets/STRIPE_KEY`, where `{appName}` is the name of your SST app, and `{stageName}` is the stage you are configuring for.
 The parameter value `sk_test_abc123` gets encrypted and stored in AWS SSM.

+---

+#### Function handler

 And when you pass secrets into a function: